Traditional Scottish Dessert Recipes

 Tons of calories, but so yummy!
 It was so filling that we skipped our evening meal and had only coffee before returning to our B&B for a night's sleep.

-And before you criticize my lack of restraint, I have included an easy Deep Fried Mars Bars recipe to tempt you.
+And before you criticize my lack of restraint, I've included an easy Deep Fried Mars Bars recipe to tempt you.
 Why not admit it?
-You're curious to try it.
+You're curious to try it!

 You Might Like These